apmp-dxfg/apmp-dxfg.github.io/_posts/2022-10-21-DXFG-end-of-year-webinar.md

 ---
 The APMP has a focus group looking at the challenges posed by digital transformation in metrology.

-To mark the end of its first year in existence, the group is hosting a webinar with speakers from around the world who are involved in efforts to digitalise metrology.
+To mark the end of its first year, the group is hosting a webinar with speakers from around the world who are involved in efforts to digitalise metrology.

-#### When is the webinar?
+## When is the webinar?

-The event is on November 28.
-It starts at 0000 UTC and ends at 0230 UTC.
+The event is on November 28, starting at 0000 UTC and ending at 0230 UTC.

 <div class="wtb-ew-v1" style="width: 560px; display:inline-block"><script src="https://www.worldtimebuddy.com/event_widget.js?h=100&md=11/28/2022&mt=00.00&ml=2.50&sts=0&sln=0&wt=ew-ltc"></script><i><a target="_blank" href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</i><noscript><a href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</noscript><script>window[wtb_event_widgets.pop()].init()</script></div>